TaylorBrown96/CSC-490/README.md

 - A **bar chart** showing WER for each sample.
 - A **dashed red line** indicating the **average WER** across all samples.
 - A summary of the overall **average WER** printed in the console.

+## GUI Usage
+Once you have trained a model on your dataset you can then launch the `GUIentry.py` and wait for the program to load.
+After seeing the program window you can click on the `Start Demo` button and whenever you say something the program will have the pre-trained model run an inference on the passed audio.

+Program Outputs:
+- A text file is generated upon start up with this format `YYYYMMDD_HHMMSS_Transcript.txt`
+- After the model transcribes the audio it will write the result to the file.
+- After the model transcribes the audio it will update the GUI with the prediction.